How To Upgrade to GA4 with Google Tag Manager

 Google Analytics 4 is the innovative next generation web analytics platform from Google.
 GA4 has been created using the power of machine learning to automatically alert you to new trends in user behaviour.
-In addition, the old interface of ‘Audience’, ‘Acquisition’, ‘Behaviour’, and ‘Conversion’ has been replaced by ‘Life Cycle’, ‘User’, ‘Events’, ‘Explore’, and ‘Configure’.
+In addition, the old interface of ‘Audience’, ‘Acquisition’, ‘Behaviour’, and ‘Conversion’ is now ‘Life Cycle’, ‘Explore’, ‘User’ and ‘Advertising’.

 What’s Different about Google Analytics 4?